 Trash Vendor Crown Disposal

-Pepperdine's recycling vendor, Crown Disposal, recycles materials from the refuse produced on campus.
+Pepperdine's recycling vendor, Recology, recycles materials from the refuse produced on campus.
 Traditional recycling relies on the use of specific bins and ensuring refuse items do not contaminate the wrong bins.
-Crown Disposal requires only one bin, which eliminates the risk of recycle bins being contaminated with non-recyclables.
-Pepperdine student Tanner Joyce created a documentary following the Crown Disposal recycling process, entitled "A Day in the Life of Pepperdine Trash."
+Recology requires only one bin, which eliminates the risk of recycle bins being contaminated with non-recyclables.
+Pepperdine student Tanner Joyce created a documentary following the Recology recycling process, entitled "A Day in the Life of Pepperdine Trash."

 Green Waste Recycling

 All on-campus tree trimmings and most brush clearance debris are "chipped" and reused to create pathways and for weed suppression.
 Any unused brush clearance debris is composted at Crown Disposal, which replaces fertilizer in many areas on campus.